Dubai Desert Tour

 The Full BBQ Menu: What's Actually Served

-Menus vary slightly between operators, but here's what's standard across most desert safari BBQ dinners:
+Menus vary slightly between operators, but here's what's standard across most desert safari BBQ dinners in Dubai:

 Grilled Meats (The "BBQ" Part)